Last updated: June 26, 2026 | By Matt Fleischer (MattyFleischFPV), FPV pilot since 2015

 What Are the Best Analog FPV Goggles?

 The Fat Shark HDO2 is the best analog FPV goggle for freestyle pilots.
 It uses dual OLED screens with adjustable diopters, supports modular receivers, and has a removable faceplate for custom foam.
+The foam is all velcro, so you can swap in a fresh cut for a few bucks or add little wedges to dial in the fit exactly where you need it.
 Mine has lasted six years of crashes, drops, and hot car summers.

 My current HDO2 setup: